Briefgarde/TP-Convolution/rapport.md

 7. $\mathbf{1}^\mathrm{T}\mathbf{x}$

-   This result in a scalar that is equal to the sum of all the element of $\mathbf{x}$
+   This result in a scalar that is equal to the sum of all the element of $\mathbf{x}$.
+1xn and nx1 => scalar.

 8. $\mathbf{1}^\mathrm{T}\mathbf{Mx}$

    This result in 0.
 We've established earlier that using this $\mathbf{M}$ matrix result in a vector whos mean is centered around 0.
 When adding all the elements together (which is what we do when we take the dot product $\mathbf{1}^\mathrm{T}\mathbf{Mx}$), we thus get 0.

+   Quick dimension check : $\mathbf{1}^T$ => 1xn. $\mathbf{Mx}$ => nx1.
+So, scalar.

 9.  $\mathbf{MM}$

       Here, we're doing matrix multiplication of $\mathbf{M}$ with itself.
 However, one of the property of this matrix is that is is idempotent, meaning once it is applied once, applying it again does nothing.
 As such, $\mathbf{MM} = \mathbf{M}$.
 Extrapolating, $\mathbf{MMx} = \mathbf{Mx}$.

-      To understand this, we can think about how, once a vector is projected onto something by the M matrix, re-applying the matrix does not do anything : the vector is already where it needs to be.
+      To understand this, we can think about how, once a vector is projected onto something by the $\mathbf{M}$ matrix, re-applying the matrix does not do anything : the vector is already where it needs to be, centered around its mean.
+Re-centering it would do nothing : it's already centered.

       This idempotency is a property of all projection Matrix, and is proved [here](https://statproofbook.github.io/P/mlr-idem.html)